 Right to be Informed

 We will always be transparent in the way we use your personal data.
 You will be fully informed about the processing through relevant privacy notices.

-You have a right to request access to the personal data that we hold about you and this should be provided to you, under the Data Protection Act 1998, within 40 days.
-We are able to charge a small fee of £10.
-If you would like to request a copy of your personal data, please contact us via the Contact us section.
+You have a right to request access to the personal data that we hold about you and this should be provided to you, under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, within 30 days.
+If you would like to request a copy of your personal data, please contact us.